Harishanan/Machine-Learning-HPC-/README.md

 ## 5. Operating System Selection:
 ***Choose an operating system (e.g., Linux- Ubuntu or declarative system- NixOS).
 Justify the choice based on task requirements and overall design.***
+Software and Network Configuration
+Operating System: Overview of Ubuntu 24 installation across all nodes.
+Networking: Description of the networking setup, including challenges and solutions for node communication and internet sharing.
+Cluster Management: Configuration details for Slurm and challenges faced (e.g., PXE boot issues).
+Containerization: Implementation of Apptainer for application deployment.
+Monitoring: Setup of Node Exporter, Prometheus, and Grafana for system monitoring and performance tracking.
 ### 5.1.
 Install Operating System in Head Node
 ---
 Initially, an attempt was made to determine which operating system the ASUS CS-B motherboard supports.
 However, the information available suggests that the ASUS CS-B is only compatible with Ubuntu 13.10, as indicated in the provided image.